Can Cat Litter Cause Diarrhea in Your Kitty?

 Life is hectic.
 Sometimes it feels like there aren't enough hours in the day.
 Balancing work, family, a social life, and more is tough.
 Cleaning the litter box often comes last on the long list of things you need to do.

-But leaving a litter box full of Fluffy's waste can be more than just a stinky problem.
+But leaving a litter box full of Fluffy's cat poop can be more than just a stinky problem.
 It also allows for harmful bacteria and viruses to flourish.
-When your cat steps into the dirty litter, particles coat his little paws.
-Later, while grooming, Fluffy might lick his feet, causing him to ingest harmful bacteria and viruses that may cause diarrhea.
+When your cat steps into thedirty litter box, particles coat his little paws.
+Later, while grooming, Fluffy might lick his feet, causing him to ingest harmful bacteria and viruses that may impact the GI tract and cause diarrhea.

-The leading cause of upset tummies and diarrhea in cats is rotavirus infection.
+The leading cause of upset tummies andcat diarrhea is rotavirus infection.
 This virus spreads through contact with contaminated feces.
 Kittens are particularly susceptible, as are cats with weakened immune systems.

 Cats with severe cases might not want to eat, leading to significant weight loss.
 Death from dehydration may also occur.
 Rotaviruses are zoonotic, which means they can transfer from animals to humans.

-Campylobacter is a type of bacteria that can survive for long periods of time in cat urine and feces.
-The infection it causes – campylobacteriosis – can give your kitty diarrhea.
+Campylobacter is a type of bacteria that can survive for long periods of time in cat urine andcat feces.
+Thebacterial infection it causes - campylobacteriosis - can give your kitty diarrhea.
 It may spread when waste or contaminated litter is ingested.
 Campylobacteriosis is also zoonotic.

-If your cat becomes sick with campylobacteriosis or rotavirus, you can stop the infections from spreading by cleaning his litter box regularly and thoroughly.
+If your cat becomes sick with campylobacteriosis or rotavirus, you can stop thebacterial infection from spreading by cleaning his litter box regularly and thoroughly.
 Wear gloves, and change the litter completely each month.
-Scrubbing the litter box with soap and hot water will help, too.
-These practices will keep your cat (and you!) diarrhea-free.
+Scrubbingyour cat’s litter box with soap and hot water will help, too.
+These practices, along with numerous litter box cleaning hacks, will keep your cat (and you!) diarrhea-free.

 Parasites in Cat Litter